Why This Recipe Works

 Toward the end, you may have more filling than necessary for the 15 joong.
 What I usually do is make a special joong by placing all the stragglers into one super-sized joong for myself.
 Cook's treat!

-2 1/2 pounds glutinous rice (Cantonese: loh mai, see note)
+2 1/2 pounds glutinous rice (Cantonese: loh mai, see notes)

-For the joong leaves: Place at least half of the package of joong leaves in a large container and cover completely with cool water.
-Soak leaves for twenty-four hours, changing water twice.
+For the Joong Leaves: Place at least half of the package of joong leaves in a large container and cover completely with cool water.
+Soak leaves for 24 hours, changing water twice.

 Place joong leaves in large stockpot or Dutch oven.
 Cover with water and place on stove over high heat.
 Bring to a boil, reduce heat to medium and cook for 30 minutes.
 Drain leaves and rinse with cold water.
 Using a vegetable brush, take one leaf and scrub each side and rinse again under running water.
 Trim off stem using kitchen shears and discard.
 Repeat until all the leaves are scrubbed, rinsed and trimmed.
 Put leaves in colander, cover with a damp kitchen towel, and set aside.

-For the the cured pork belly: Rinse pork belly under cold running water to remove excess salt.
+For the Cured Pork Belly: Rinse pork belly under cold running water to remove excess salt.
 Pat dry with paper towels and slice into 1/2-inch wide strips lengthwise.
 Cut each strip into 1-inch pieces.
 Set aside.

 If using raw salted duck egg yolk, separate whites from yolks.
 Reserve whites for another use (they will keep for 1 month in the refrigerator).
 Cut yolks in half using lightly oiled kitchen shears.

-For the dried shrimp and dried scallops: Place shrimp and scallops in separate small bowls.
-Wash three times in cold water drain.
-Cover completely with water and let soak for fifteen minutes. drain and set aside.
+For the Dried Shrimp and Dried Scallops: Place shrimp and scallops in separate small bowls.
+Wash 3 times in cold water and drain.
+Cover completely with water and let soak for 15 minutes.
+Drain and set aside.
 Shred scallops into strips and set aside.

-For the rice: Place rice in fine meshed strainer.
+For the Rice: Place rice in fine-mesh strainer.
 Rinse under cold running water until water runs clear.
 Transfer to large bowl and cover completely with cold water.
 Allow to soak 15 minutes.
 Drain well and transfer to large bowl.

-For the mung bean: Place beans in fine meshed strainer.
+For the Mung Beans: Place beans in fine-mesh strainer.
 Rinse under cold running water until water runs clear.
 Add vegetable oil and salt and mix well.
 Add mung beans to rice and toss to combine.

 Fold bottom half inch of leaf upwards and tuck under thumb to create pocket inside leaves for joong.
 Hold the folded leaves in one hand and then use the other hand to open the leaves to make the pocket inside.

 Holding leaves firmly, place 3 tablespoons rice mixture in pocket.
-Add once piece cured pork belly, half an egg yolk, three shrimp, three strands scallops and one piece lap cheong to center of rice.
+Add 1 piece cured pork belly, half an egg yolk, 3 shrimp, 3 strands scallops and 1 piece lap cheong to center of rice.
 Cover filling with another 3 tablespoons rice.

 Layer finished joong in a large stockpot and cover with water.
 Place on stove over high heat, cover, and bring to a boil.
 Reduce heat to medium.
 Cook for 2 1/2 hours, topping up pot with boiling water to keep joong submerged and rotating joong every hour to promote even cooking.

-For the joong: Boiling the leaves in step four is a very important.
+For the joong: Boiling the leaves in step 4 is very important.
 It will remove the impurities on the leaves that can cause the joong to spoil during storage.